 - All dairy products such as eggs and cheese

-- Raw and cooked vegetable and fruit
+- Raw and cooked vegetables and fruit

 - Bread, cake and pastries